Table of Contents

 On October 1, 2015, CMS transitioned from ICD-9-CM to ICD-10-CM, 23 years after the WHO released the first international ICD-10 codes.
-The United States Department of Health and Human Services released a final rule on January 12, 2009 that outlined implementation timeframes for any organization covered by HIPAA to adopt the ICD-10-CM for medical coding.
+The United States Department of Health and Human Services (HHS) released a final rule on January 12, 2009, that outlined implementation timeframes for any organization covered by HIPAA to adopt the ICD-10-CM for medical coding.
 At the time, the US was the only industrialized nation not using an ICD-10 classification-based system, yet it still took another six years after publishing these rules for the US to begin using the system.
 More recently, on June 18, 2018, the WHO released a version of the ICD-11, which was the result of over a decade of planning.
-The new version, currently under review by WHO member nations, is completely electronic and will become effective on January 1, 2022 for international death certificate reporting.
+The new version is completely electronic and became effective on January 1, 2022, for international death certificate reporting.

 Want more on the latest ICD-10-CM updates?
 Check out our in-depth webinar on the 2023 changes to the standardized code system featuring IMO coding experts June Bronnert and Shelly Jude here.

 SNOMED and SNOMED CT® are registered trademarks of SNOMED International.